 For context into the crime, the prosecution may seek to prove that you had no financial means to pay for the goods and accordingly may try to access to your banking and credit records.
 Large sums of cash found in your home may also be seized as evidence of the benefit you obtained through handling the goods.
 Testimony from the victim, and CCTV footage showing that the goods were stolen could also be important evidence.
 Your own testimony, should you choose to give it, is likely to be important in establishing whether you acted dishonestly and what you knew about the goods at the time that you handled them.

 Handling stolen goods is an either way offence.
-This means that it may result in a custodial sentence, or it may result in a community-based sentence.
+This means that it may be tried either in the Magistrates Court, or the Crown Court.
 The law says that the maximum sentence for handling stolen goods is 14 years’ imprisonment.
 However, according to current sentencing council guidelines, the offence range falls between discharge (i.e. no prison time at all) and 8 years of imprisonment.
 When deciding on a sentence, the court will mainly consider the culpability (blameworthiness) of the defendant and the harm caused to the victim.

 Examples of factors that indicate a high culpability include a significant level of planning and committing a sophisticated crime (for example, one that requires professional knowledge).
 You will be less culpable if, for example, you had a limited role in the offence or were pressured into becoming involved by someone else (for example, if they threatened to hurt you if you did not help them).